isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 We must remain vigilant to protect ourselves and our loved ones.
 All guests should check their temperature and ensure they are not feeling unwell before they attend the reception.
 You may wish to encourage your guests, especially if they are more vulnerable, to refrain from attending your solemnization in person.
 Instead, they can join in the celebrations safely by using technology (e.g. witness the solemnization through a video link).

 The organiser is liable for ensuring that all attendees observe the necessary safe management measures.
 Please refer <a href="https://covid.gobusiness.gov.sg/safemanagement/sector/" target="_blank">here</a> for the full set of safe management measures.
 If your venue operator has further questions regarding receptions, they can contact the relevant agency overseeing their operations (e.g. Enterprise Singapore for F&B establishments[^3], Singapore Tourism Board for hotels).

+<span style="color:red">^With effect from 28 Dec 2020, the group size for guests other than the wedding party will be increased from five to eight persons.</span>

 #### **24. Can I perform other cultural rites such as the tea ceremony during the reception?**
 Yes you may, subject to the safe management guidelines for receptions (e.g. no intermingling between the wedding party and other groups of guests or between groups of guests).
 For example, the tea ceremony can be held amongst the “wedding party” of 20 persons as part of the reception, and must take into account the prevailing national guidelines for that activity.